PaNOSC-ViNYL/ase/doc/ase/gui/basics.rst

 more than four atoms		  chemical composition of selection.
 ================================= ======================================

-ag can save the following file formats:
+ase-gui can save the following file formats:

 =========== =================================
 File format Comment